Pangina Heals: Television

 As Pangina Heals, Narkprasert participated on Thailand's version of Lip Sync Battle and won the competition with a rendition of Lady Gaga's "Telephone".
-She competed and won T Battle, a Thai reality show where 13 local gender benders competed in singing, dancing and impersonation challenges.
-She also competed on Thailand Dance Now.
-In 2018, she was announced to co-host Drag Race Thailand, a Thai spin-off of RuPaul's Drag Race, produced by Kantana Group.
+He competed in and won T Battle, a Thai reality show where 13 local gender benders competed in singing, dancing and impersonation challenges.
+He also competed on Thailand Dance Now.
+In 2018, he was announced to co-host Drag Race Thailand, a Thai spin-off of RuPaul's Drag Race, produced by Kantana Group.

-In January 2022, she was announced as one of the nine contestants on RuPaul's Drag Race: UK vs the World, making her the first ever contestant to have judged an iteration of the show before entering the competition.
+In January 2022, he was announced as one of the nine contestants on the first series of RuPaul's Drag Race: UK vs. the World, making his the first ever contestant to have judged an iteration of the show before entering the competition.
 In the premiere episode, Pangina Heals won the episode after beating Jimbo to a lipsync to "Say You'll Be There" by The Spice Girls, and chose to eliminate Lemon from the competition.
 In Episode 3, Pangina won for the second time after beating Dutch contestant Janey Jacké in a lipsync performance to "We Like to Party!
 (The Vengabus)" by the Vengaboys and eliminated Jimbo.
-Heals was eliminated in the following episode, the Snatch Game, by Blu Hydrangea, after her performance as Mariah Carey in the Snatch Game, which she did not react well to.
+Pangina Heals was eliminated in the following episode, the Snatch Game, by Blu Hydrangea, after his performance as Mariah Carey in the Snatch Game, which she did not react well to.

 Pangina Heals has a drag "daughter", Felicia Heals, who appeared in the casting special for the second season of Drag Race Thailand, becoming the first cisgender female queen to appear in the franchise.